 The vast majority of studies have only researched dosages up to 3 grams a day.
 At these dosages, no psychological side effects are found [2, 10].
 However, many people take much higher dosages for longer periods of time.
 This is the same more is better fallacy that leads people to drastically overestimate how much protein they need per day and become addicted to caffeine.
 Like caffeine, Phenibut feels great and seems harmless, so people consume high amounts of it on a regular basis.
 The result is addiction: tolerance to the good effects and withdrawal when ceasing supplementation.
 And they pay the price.
 Phenibut withdrawal is hell.
 When coming off 20 grams a day, you can literally become psychotic for a while .
 Tapering off the dose will minimize withdrawal symptoms, but my recommendation is to avoid becoming addicted in the first place.

 To find the optimal Phenibut dosage, we have to look at the extensive research on animals and calculate the human equivalent dose by correcting for the interspecies difference in metabolism.
-The 3 step formula below converts an animal dose to its human equivalent.
-This can be used for any compound, not just Phenibut.
-I know it’s a bit technical, so I’ve created a Phenibut dosage calculator that does the math for you.
+Since it’s very technical, I’ve created a Phenibut dosage calculator that does the math for you.

 - Your Body Surface Area (m²) = 0.007331 x Height (cm)0.725 x Weight (kg)0.425 [11, 12]